 You can quickly and easily check your balance online.
 Anytime you make a purchase, the dollar value of your account balance appears on the register.

-You can lower your Campus Meal Plan anytime during the semester - up to one week before the last day of finals.
+You can lower your Campus Meal Plan anytime during the semester - until the last day of final exams.
 It is important you check your fall meal plan balance in November and reduce your meal plan if you have a lot of leftover dining dollars.
 This will prevent having a lot of leftover dining dollars at the end of spring semester, which would be forfeited.

 It is an ecofriendly, reusable container to be used for to-go meals.

 2. Fill it up with food and go.

 3. Keep the container until you want carryout again, or bring back the rinsed PSreUse Box to have it returned on your account.
 Receive a new box next time you want to carryout.

 4. At the end of the semester, return your carabineer for a refund of $5.